-Your Trusted Emergency Dentist
+Your Trusted Emergency Dentist in Phoenix, AZ

-Identify an Emergency
+Identifying an Emergency

 If you are worried that you might be bothering us with something that's not a dental emergency, don't be.
 We would much rather you call us to rule out a dental emergency.
 After all, we are here for you.

-Before Your Dental Appointment
+Before Your Emergency Dental Appointment

 What you should do until your emergency dental care appointment depends on what's wrong.
 Here are a few helpful tips to keep you comfortable until you can get to our dental office in Phoenix.

 - If you are bleeding, use a sterile cloth or gauze to stop it.
 If you cannot stop the bleeding, go to your emergency room instead.